astravant/digital-garden-jekyll/_notes/daily-notes.md

 - Successful fundraising is largely a matter of momentum: it starts out very difficult, and then as commitments accumulate you eventually reach a tipping point where new investors start pitching you for the opportunity to participate.
 - Fundraising can be hugely distracting.
 Especially when it’s drawn out over a long time period, it can really take focus off of product development.
 Be conscious of this and don’t let it derail progress.

-- A meta trend I see coming to fruition in the coming years is this - everyone will become exponential entrepreneurs - creators.
+- A meta trend I see coming to fruition in the coming years is this - everyone will become exponential entrepreneurs and creators.
 - Thesis - human beings create, technology shortens the amount of time to turn an idea into reality - the ultimate embodiment of this is instant materialization of ideas in the physical realm.

 > Your brain dreams up your whole universe.